bower/bower.github.io/docs/pluggable-resolvers.md

 # Pluggable Resolvers

+> This feature has been introduced in Bower 1.5
+>
-> This feature has been introduced in Bower 1.5, please make sure your Bower version is correct (`bower --version`)
+> Please make sure your Bower version is correct (`bower --version`)

-Custom Resolvers feature allows you to use resolvers created by 3rd party JavaScript developers (including overriding default resolvers used by Bower).
+Pluggable Resolvers allow you to use resolvers created by 3rd party JavaScript developers (including overriding default resolvers used by Bower).
 To give few ides, it means anyone is able to write resolver:

 * Handling [Mercurial](https://mercurial.selenic.com/) or [Bazaar](http://bazaar.canonical.com/en/) repositories
 * Speeding up checkouts of services like [GitLab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.org/)
 * Allowing to use packages from [npm](https://www.npmjs.com/) or [component.io](https://github.com/component/component.github.io)
 * Proxying downloads through 3rd party service like [Artifactory](http://www.jfrog.com/open-source/#os-arti)
-* Implement custom private registry (hosted on GitHub?)
+* Implementing custom private registry (hosted on GitHub?)
-* Add authentication support for private [GitHub Enterprise](https://enterprise.github.com/) instances
+* Adding authentication support for private [GitHub Enterprise](https://enterprise.github.com/) instances
-* Postprocessing downloaded packages in some way (building them)
-* Overriding entries in `bower.json` or validating checksums

-## Usage
+## Using

-Custom Resolver is just an npm package that you install as `devDependency` in package.json of your repository, or install globally with `npm install -g`.
+Pluggable Resolver is just an npm package that you install as `devDependency` in package.json of your repository, or install globally with `npm install -g`.

-Them, you need to declare what custom resolver your project uses, by adding entries to `resolvers` section of [.bowerrc](/docs/config).
-For example:
+Them, you need to declare what Pluggable Resolvers your project uses, by adding entries to the `resolvers` section of [.bowerrc](/docs/config).
+To give an example:

 {% highlight json %}
 {